 A bill under consideration in the New Jersey legislature (S-2151) will dramatically change how premarriage and precivil union contracts, also known as prenuptial agreements, are evaluated and enforced in the state.
 Presently, the courts determine the justness of a prenup at the time the couple seek their divorce, allowing for modifications in certain cases where health or financial circumstances have changed for spouses.
 Under the new bill, judges would be required to evaluate prenups for conscionability as of the date they were executed, which may be decades before the divorce.
 What are the pros and cons of the bill?
 What could this mean for your prenup?
-Weinberger Law Group attorney Carmela Novi offers information and thoughts on how this possible new law might affect your divorce proceedings:
+Weinberger Divorce & Family Law Group, LLC attorney Carmela Novi offers information and thoughts on how this possible new law might affect your divorce proceedings:

 The bill, making substantial changes to the law governing prenuptial agreements in New Jersey, has passed the State Senate and is awaiting vote in the Assembly.
 The new law would remove the ability of the Courts to find that such an agreement is unconscionable, and therefore unenforceable on that basis, if both parties were represented by counsel at the time of the agreement’s signing and financial disclosure was provided.